Rytual/OldPhonePad-OOP/README.md

 }
 ```

-### 4. Maintainability
+**Maintainability**
 Clear separation makes the code easy to understand and modify.
 Future developers (or future you) will thank you.

 ## Disadvantages (Because We're Honest)

-### 1. More Files
+**More Files**
 Three classes instead of one function means more files to navigate.
 Your solution explorer is getting crowded.

-### 2. Slight Performance Overhead
+**Slight Performance Overhead**
 Object instantiation and method calls add microseconds.
-For a kata exercise, this is negligible.
+For a kata exercise this is negligible.
 For encoding War and Peace via T9, maybe think twice.

-### 3. Potential Over-Engineering
+**Potential Over-Engineering**
-For a simple kata problem, this might be overkill.
+For a simple kata problem this might be overkill.
 But for production code that needs to scale and evolve, it's just right.

 ## When to Use This Approach

-✅ **Good for:**
+**Good for:**
 - Production codebases
-- When code needs to be maintained long-term
+- Code that needs long-term maintenance
-- When you need to support variations (different keypad layouts)
+- Supporting variations like different keypad layouts
-- When testability is important
+- When testability matters
-- When you're working in a team (clear interfaces help)
+- Team projects where clear interfaces help

-❌ **Overkill for:**
+**Overkill for:**
 - Quick prototypes
 - One-off scripts
 - When performance is absolutely critical
-- When you're the only developer and it's a 50-line program
+- Solo 50-line programs

 ## Nostalgic Tech Corner